Kevin Scott (footballer): Career

-Former Newcastle boss Osvaldo Ardiles was in charge at White Hart Lane, and led "Spurs" to a 15th-place finish in the Premier League in 1993–94.
-Gerry Francis replaced Ardiles as manager early in the 1994–95 season, and Scott lost his first team place.
+Former Newcastle boss Osvaldo Ardiles was in charge at White Hart Lane and led Spurs to a 15th-place finish in the Premier League in 1993–94.
+Gerry Francis replaced Ardiles as manager early in the 1994–95 season, and Scott lost his first-team place.
 He signed on loan for John Rudge's Port Vale in January 1995.
-He helped to shore up the "Valiants" defence, as an upturn in form in the second half of the 1994–95 season saw the Vale rise out of the First Division relegation zone.
-Rudge wanted to buy Scott, but Vale could not been Tottenham's valuation of £600,000.
-Tottenham went on to finish tenth in the 1995–96 season, though Scott rarely featured in the first team.
+He helped to shore up Port Vale's defence, as an upturn in form in the second half of the 1994–95 season saw Port Vale rise out of the First Division relegation zone.
+Rudge wanted to buy Scott, but Vale could not match Tottenham's valuation of £600,000.
+Tottenham went on to finish tenth in the 1995–96 season, though Scott rarely featured in the first-team.
 Still a peripheral player in the 1996–97 season, he was loaned out to Alan Curbishley's First Division Charlton Athletic, though played just four games at The Valley.

 Scott joined Norwich City in February 1997 for a £250,000 fee.
 Mike Walker's "Canaries" finished 13th in the First Division in 1996–97, and then 15th in 1997–98.
 Under the stewardship of Bruce Rioch, Norwich finished ninth in 1998–99.
-However, Scott only played 33 first-team games in his time at Carrow Road, of which just one match was under Rioch.
+However, Scott only played 33 first-team games at Carrow Road, of which just one match was under Rioch.
 He played his last professional game at Feethams on a loan spell with David Hodgson's Third Division club Darlington in February 1999, where an ongoing knee injury ended his professional career.
-After leaving Norwich later that year he played numerous games for Northern League sides Guisborough Town and Crook Town.
+After leaving Norwich later that year, he played numerous games for Northern League sides Guisborough Town and Crook Town.